• Recipes

 • Add the butter and cook over medium-low heat, while stirring continuously with a whisk or wooden spoon, until the first bubble appears and the curd is thick enough to hold marks of the whisk or spoon, about 4-7 minutes.

-• Transfer the hot lemon curd to a jar and cover the surface with plastic wrap.
+• Strain with a mesh strainer if needed.
+Transfer the warm lemon curd to a jar and cover the surface with plastic wrap.

 • Refrigerate until cold, then remove the plastic wrap and replace it with a lid.
 The lemon curd will keep fresh in the refrigerator for about 1 week.
 Makes just under 2 cups.